Table of Contents

 To achieve the goals I’ve outlined earlier, I’m planning to use a 3 part system:

-1. A main server, the data/computing server of the homelab.
+- A main server to host the services and store my data.
 It will be hosted at my place.

 What I mean by a bastion server is a server that is used to access the homelab and its services from the internet.
 As explained earlier, because of CGNAT and other network restrictions, the main server cannot be directly accessed from the internet.
 So we need a bastion server to act like a gateway and to tunnel the requests to the main server.